worklifebeyond/wlb-be-test/server/services/users/api_doc.md

 ---
 ### POST /comments

-> Give a comment to a blog post
+> Write a comment to a blog post

 _Request Header_
 ```